catseye/Tamsin/README.markdown

 The Tamsin reference repository is [hosted on Github](https://github.com/catseye/tamsin).

 This repository contains the reference implementation of Tamsin, called `tamsin`, written in Python.
-It can interpret a Tamsin program, and compile a program written in (core) Tamsin to C.  The distribution also contains an [implementation of the Tamsin scanner and parser written in Tamsin itself](https://github.com/catseye/Tamsin/blob/master/eg/tamsin-parser.tamsin)
+It can both interpret a Tamsin program and compile a program written in Tamsin to C.  The distribution also contains an [implementation of the Tamsin scanner and parser written in Tamsin itself](https://github.com/catseye/Tamsin/blob/master/eg/tamsin-parser.tamsin)
 (although we're still a ways from a fully bootrapped implementation.)